NZ mosque shootings toll rises to 50, families wait to bury their dead

 Church services for victims of the attack were held around the country, including at Christchurch’s “Cardboard Cathedral”, a temporary structure built after much of the central city was destroyed in a 2011 earthquake.

+One local student, who asked not to be identified, said a friend had been killed.

+“He was studying to be a pilot and we saw him for morning classes.
+Then he went to the mosque as usual.
+And we are not hearing from him,” he said.
+“I got a call last night from a friend, around midnight, to say he has passed away.”

 The majority of victims were migrants or refugees from countries such as Pakistan, India, Malaysia, Indonesia, Turkey, Somalia and Afghanistan.
-Muslims account for just over 1 percent of New Zealand’s population.

 Pakistan’s High Commissioner said six citizens had been killed and three were missing.